Majorana string simulation of nonequilibrium dynamics in two-dimensional lattice fermion systems: Numerical results

 where $r$ is the distance (in terms of lattice units) between the initially localized observable $O(0)$ and site $k$ and $v=e^\nu c/\nu$.
 In Figure \ref{fig:1dLR} we show $\norm{[O'(\tau), L_k]}$ for different choices of $\varepsilon$, and observe that the coefficient truncation shortens the tails of the information profile.
 It affects the OTOC norm within the light cone and the interference patterns, especially at shorter distances.

 We now extend the approach to quenches where the initial state is a variational approximation of the ground state for a finite $U_0/t > 0$.
-Notice that without interaction the initial state could be absorbed into Majorana propagation via a fermionic Gaussian unitary on a single Fock basis state, as shown in Appendix~\ref{app:gaussian_initial}.
-Here, however, we use DMRG~\cite{dmrg2005} to represent the interacting initial state as a MPS $\ket\psi$, and evaluate $\langle \psi | \mu(v)|\psi\rangle$ in Eq.~\eqref{eq:mp_ev} by translating $\mu(v)$ into an MPO.
-We report the results for a 1D chain of $80$ sites subject to the Fermi-Hubbard Hamiltonian in Eq.~\eqref{eq:fh_ham}.
-The ground state initial state is prepared at a strong interaction $U_0/t=30$ while adding an alternating local chemical potential
+Notice that without interaction, the initial state could be absorbed into Majorana propagation via a fermionic Gaussian unitary on a single Fock basis state, as shown in Appendix~\ref{app:gaussian_initial}.
+Here, however, we use DMRG~\cite{dmrg2005} to represent the interacting ground state of some Hamiltonian of interest (specified below) as a MPS $\ket\psi$, and evaluate $\langle \psi | \mu(v)|\psi\rangle$ in Eq.~\eqref{eq:mp_ev} by translating $\mu(v)$ into an MPO.
+We report the results for a 1D chain of $80$ sites under the Fermi-Hubbard Hamiltonian in Eq.~\eqref{eq:fh_ham}.
+The initial state is prepared as the ground state at a strong interaction $U_0/t=30$ while adding an alternating local chemical potential

 at half filling.
-In Figure~\ref{fig:1dmps} we plot the doublon density $n_{i,\uparrow\downarrow}$ at the site $i=40$ for two situations: for $\mu=50$ and $\mu=0.1$, such that $o_\psi = |\braket{\psi}{\psi_{st}}|^2 = 0.98$ and $0.06$ respectively, where $\ket{\psi_{st}}\equiv\ket{\uparrow\downarrow\cdots\uparrow\downarrow}$ is the staggered ground state at $U_0/t=\infty,\mu>0$.
+In Figure~\ref{fig:1dmps} we plot the doublon density $n_{i,\uparrow\downarrow}$ at the site $i=40$ for two situations: for $\mu=50$ and $\mu=0.1$, such that $o_\psi = |\braket{\psi}{\psi_{st}}|^2 = 0.98$ and $0.06$ respectively, where $\ket{\psi_{st}}\equiv\ket{\uparrow\downarrow\cdots\uparrow\downarrow}$ is the staggered ground state at $U_0/t=\infty,\mu>0$ (also reported in Figure \ref{fig:1dmps} for comparison).
 For $\mu=0.1$, the dynamics behave quantitatively differently, yielding increased hole probabilities throughout the evolution.
+Establishing useful use cases and rigorous bounds for such ``mixed picture'' approaches is an important avenue for future development of Heisenberg picture methods, where MP (and PP) can complement other classical methods, and vice versa.
 In Figure \ref{fig:mpshist} in Appendix \ref{app:additional_experiments} we report the overlaps $\Tr(\rho \mu(v))$ with the initial states.
 Notice that strings with unpaired operators now have non-zero overlap with the initial state, in contrast to Eq.~\eqref{eq:Fock_overlap}.
 For $\mu=0.1$ especially, there is a significantly increased contribution from higher $w_s(v)$.
-Developing dedicated truncation rules for generic ground states is left as an extension for future work.
+Developing dedicated truncation rules for generic ground states is an example of such avenues of research.